Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: Related Work

-State-of-the-art DRL algorithms have been applied in the robot learning field, ranging from robot arm control using Deep Q-Network (DQN) \cite{DQN, DQNrobot}, dexterous robot hand manipulation using Proximal Policy Optimization (PPO) \cite{PPO, rubik}, up to applications of Deep Deterministic Policy Gradient (DDPG) \cite{ddpg, practicalinsertion}, and Soft Actor Critic (SAC) \cite{SAC}.
+State-of-the-art DRL algorithms have been applied in the robot learning field, ranging from robotic manipulator control using Deep Q-Network (DQN) \cite{DQN, zhang2015towards}, dexterous robot hand manipulation using Proximal Policy Optimization (PPO) \cite{PPO, andrychowicz2020learning}, up to applications of Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2016continuous, practicalinsertion}, and Soft Actor-Critic (SAC) \cite{haarnoja2018soft}.
 For simple sparse-reward settings, Hindsight Experience Replay (HER) \cite{HER} proposes the notion of goal-conditioned tasks.
-But HER is hard to apply to more complex tasks with bottlenecks \cite{goalconditioned}.
+But HER is hard to be applied to more complex tasks with bottlenecks \cite{goalconditioned}.
+DivAC \cite{yang2021maximum} extends the divergent strategy iterative algorithm to the continuous action space problem, deals with the tradeoff between exploration and exploitation, and is able to solve the problem of high-dimensional continuous action space.
+Yang et al. \cite{yang2021hierarchical} propose the Universal Option Framework (UOF) to solve the multistep tasks by training symbol planning and motion control strategies simultaneously.